dmaldofcb/jabronies/README.md

 Scan2Invest is an innovative mobile application that allows customers to easily access information about a product's company and related investment products through a simple picture scan.
 With Scan2Invest, customers can make informed investment decisions on the go.

+# Demo
+You can find a quick demo of our application in this youtube link https://youtu.be/gOqkaxW6vo8

 ## Features

 - **Product Scan**: Customers upload and image of a product using web application.